lbinan/gcp_merlin/README.md

 PARAMETERS_HOME=/your_parameters
 ```

 Your data should be in a Google bucket.
-Set the DATA_HOME in the .merlinenv to point to the bucket address of the parent directory of the data folder eg gs://parent if the data is stored like gs://parent/Data/....dax
+Set the DATA_HOME in the .merlinenv to point to the bucket address of the parent directory of the data folder eg. gs://parent if the data is stored like gs://parent/Data/....dax
 If you have installed MERlin from my (zheng-broad) fork as in the installstuff.sh script I have provided, then this should not be a problem.
 Currently, the official version of MERlin is not configured to accept gs:// addresses.

 ANALYSIS_HOME should be in /mnt/disks/sec to use the filestore instance.